 Connection draining

-Connection draining is a process applied to established connections when:
+Connection draining is a process applied to established connections in the following cases:

-- when a managed instance group removes a backend VM (by replacement, abandonment, when rolling upgrades, or scaling down), or,
+- A backend removes a VM or endpoint (by replacement, abandonment, when rolling upgrades, or scaling down).

-- when an instance group is removed from a backend service.
+- A backend is removed from a backend service.

 By default, connection draining is disabled.
 When disabled, established connections are terminated as quickly as possible.
 When connection draining is enabled, established connections are allowed to persist for a configurable timeout, after which the backend VM instance is terminated.